10 Best Spots on Earth to Watch the Auroras

 Ryerson Clark/E+/Getty Images

-The town of Yellowknife in Canada's Northwest Territories offers exceptional viewing for several reasons.
-There are the typical ones -- location in the auroral zone, extended darkness for most of the year -- but Yellowknife is also far enough from the nearest mountains to offer not only less-obstructed views but also a more stable climate, with skies that tend to be clearer than in other areas of the NWT [source: Aurora Village].
+The town of Yellowknife in Canada's Northwest Territories offers you a chance to see the Northern Lights swirl.
+There are the typical ones — location in the auroral zone and extended darkness for most of the year — but Yellowknife is also far enough from the nearest mountains to offer not only less-obstructed views but also a more stable climate, with skies that tend to be clearer than in other areas of the NWT [source: Aurora Village].

 The frigid daytime terrain of Tromsø offers a hint at what lights up the sky at night.